Gafum/vocabulary-trainer/php-service/README.md

-# PHP Service
+# Vocabulary Trainer PHP Service

-This is a minimal PHP service.
+This is a minimal PHP service for the Vocabulary Trainer application.
 It uses SQLite and exposes simple endpoints to manage users and words.
 This service is NOT Laravel — it is simple PHP with a tiny custom router, a PDO SQLite helper, and handcrafted controllers.

 ## Start